tabcat/dynamic-content/EXAMPLE.md

 ## What is the example doing?

-The example consists of 2 clients and a server.
+The example consists 3 [helia](https://github.com/ipfs/helia) nodes: 2 clients and a server.
 The `server ` represents a reliable machine used as a

 1. IPLD pinning server